 There is a special mode in Studio Pro, which you can see on the start screen:

-In the project settings it is possible to initialize variables.
+In the project settings, it is possible to initialize variables.
 To do this, go to "Settings" → "Project" → "Variables" and click on the "Add variable" button.
-Such variables can only be represented as strings, they can't be of, for example, boolean type (true or false).
+Such variables can only be represented as strings, they cannot be, for example, boolean type (true or false).

 The variables initialized in this way will not need to be initialized by a separate activity in the algorithm - to work with the variable within the algorithm, you only need to specify its name.
 Such variables will always be global, that is, they can be used in any part of the project.
 Variables will be preserved when the project is transferred to another machine.

-Please note one feature: if you initialize a variable, already initialized in the project settings with the "Set a variable value" activity, in the algorithm itself the value of the variable will take the value specified in the activity, and the variable itself will be duplicated, that is, there will be two variables with the same name and different values in the project.
+Please note one feature: if you initialize a variable, already initialized in the project settings, in the algorithm itself the value of the variable will take the value specified in the activity, and the variable itself will be duplicated, that is, there will be two variables with the same name and different values in the project.
 However, if the variable initialized in the activity is made global, the value of the variable initialized in the project settings will change to the new one.

 Configuring Project Structure

 Project structure tree

 In Studio Pro, your project is organized in a hierarchy of subfolders — a project tree.
 The highest folder of your project is the project folder itself.
 By default, the tree structure is subdivided into eight parts: